 What works for you when you’re sick?
 Please share your experiences in the comments box below?

 © 2014 Moreen Torpy

 We would be honored for you to reprint this article.
 If you do, please include the resource box below with the links intact.

 Moreen Torpy is the De-Clutter Coach, a Professional Organizer, Author, and Speaker.
 Her new book is Going Forward: Downsizing, Moving and Settling In.
-See http://GoForwardDownsize.com for more about the book and http://decluttercoach.ca to learn about her organizing services and other books.
+See http://GoForwardDownsize.com for more about the book and http://decluttercoach.ca to access a FREE Report and learn about her organizing services and other books.